Gervonta Davis: Legal issues

 On September 19, 2017, an arrest warrant was issued for Davis, who was being accused of first-degree aggravated assault.
 According to Maryland court records, the alleged incident took place on August 1, 2017, but did not indicate who was involved or what happened.
 An amount of $100,000 unsecured bond was posted for Davis' release.
 Davis was due to appear in court on October 19.
 The charge was later changed to misdemeanor second-degree assault, which carries a maximum potential sentence of 10 years or a fine of $2,500 or both.
 At the court, Anthony Wheeler, a childhood friend, complained that Davis punched him on the side of the head with a "gloved fist".
 He then stated he was diagnosed with a concussion at the hospital.
 The incident took place at the Upton Boxing Center in West Baltimore.
 It was said that Davis would stand trial on November 29, 2017.
-In court, the charges were dropped by Wheeler.
+On that day, the charges were dropped by Wheeler.
 The Baltimore Sun stated that Davis and Wheeler both embraced and walked out of the courtroom together.

 On September 14, 2018, Davis was arrested in Washington, D.C.
 According to a police report, he and another man started a fist fight.
 Punches were being landed around the upper body.
 It was said that someone had tried to break up the fight and both men tried to flee before the police arrived.

 On February 1, 2020, Davis was arrested on charges of simple battery/domestic violence against his former girlfriend.
 The incident occurred at the Watsco Center at the University of Miami during a basketball game where he was seen grabbing the woman's shirt "with his right hand close to her throat" and dragged her to a separate room.

-On March 22, 2021, he was indicted on fourteen counts for allegedly running a red light after a November 2020 birthday party in downtown Baltimore.
-His Lamborghini SUV struck another car and left it smoking, sending its four occupants to the hospital including a pregnant woman.
+On March 22, 2021, he was indicted on fourteen counts for allegedly causing a serious car crash after running a red light after a November 2020 birthday party in Downtown Baltimore.
+His Lamborghini Urus struck another car and left it smoking, sending its four occupants to the hospital, including a pregnant woman.
 He allegedly left the scene in a Camaro that pulled up minutes later.
 On February 16, Davis accepted a plea deal that saw him plead guilty to leaving the scene of an accident involving bodily injury, failing to notify an owner of property damage, driving on a suspended license and running a red light.
-He is due to be sentenced on May 5.
+He was sentenced on May 5, 2023, to 90 days house arrest and 3 years probation.
+On June 1, 2023, Davis was taken into custody for violating the terms of his home detention, and sentenced to serve the remainder of his sentence in jail.
+44 days later, on July 14, 2023, Davis completed the confinement portion of his sentence and was released from a Baltimore jail.